Card 12

 The question here is straightforward: Does it pencil out?
 Is this a responsible use of public money, or another program that sounds good but adds cost without accountability?

-The evidence that speaks to this: The Durham NBER10 evaluation found the average response costs $1,191 but generates $2,093 in fiscal savings, a net gain of $902 per call.
-The researchers concluded the program “pays for itself through fiscal externalities.”
+The evidence that speaks to this: The Durham NBER10 evaluation found the average response costs $1,191 but generates $2,093 in fiscal savings — a net gain of $902 per call.
+The researchers concluded the program "pays for itself through fiscal externalities."
 SAMHSA data shows 23% lower costs per case.
-Thirteen states now receive 85% Medicaid reimbursement for these services, with 21 total opted in as of September 2024.
-And 72% of Republican voters say mobile crisis response is effective — this isn’t a policy that splits along partisan lines in practice, even when it does in cable news framing.
+Twenty-one states now receive enhanced Medicaid reimbursement for these services.
+And 72% of Republican voters say mobile crisis response is effective — this isn't a policy that splits along partisan lines in practice, even when it does in cable news framing.

 What The Budget Committee Wants To Know